This page is based on a contribution from Harrie Wiering, who describes the Dutch version of this game.

 Peter Jakeman, Canasta Advisor of U3A (UK) has published rules for Trey, a form of Bolivia that can be played by 4 players using 3 decks, and Quad, a 6-player version using 4 decks (Microsoft Word documents).

-Antonin Jaun's German language site canasta.ch has rules and information for Samba and Bolivia and their variants.
+Antonin Jaun's German language site canasta.ch (archive copy) has rules and information for Samba and Bolivia and their variants.